HCMID/projectvalidator/guide/index.md

 ## Summary example

-- overview of building a CITE library from files organized in MID conventions, and validating work on one page of a manuscript [using the `LibraryValidator` object](./walkthrough/).
+- [complete example](./walkthrough/): build a CITE library from files organized in MID conventions, and validate work on one page of a manuscript.